 I know this pretty woman

 Than her actual age

 She hasn’t pumped her face full of Botox

 Like a plastic-faced Housewife

 She responded with three words

-“Go get Retinol.”
+“Go get retinol.”

 I have an awesome holistic doctor, Dr. Abbas Qutab, who I swear knows everything about the body and its reactions.
 He is about 20 years ahead of the Western medicine community–although he does get called in to teach and lecture for them–and I have complete trust in him.
 If he tells me to take something or to avoid it, I listen.
-When I asked him about topical Retinol prescription cream, he said it was not harmful.
+When I asked him about topical retinoid prescription cream, he said it was not harmful.

-Once I had the okay from Dr. Qutab and the summer months (sadly) came to an end, I knew it was time to try my Retinol.
+Once I had the okay from Dr. Qutab and the summer months (sadly) came to an end, I knew it was time to try my Trentinoin.
 I did a patch test first on my arm and gave it a few days.
 No reaction.
 And so I began.

 I have noticed minimal peeling, mainly on my nose, chin and cheeks.
-To be fair, my skin always peels a little in the winter, so I’m not 100% I can attribute it to the Retinol.
+To be fair, my skin always peels a little in the winter, so I’m not 100% I can attribute it to the Trentinion.
 But let’s say it is.
 The peeling is not noticeable and only happens once in a while.
 Other than that, my skin looks great!
 It definitely looks more glowy and I do think my fine lines have decreased a little.
 But I also think a lot of what Retinol does is preventative, so I don’t expect to see huge results.
 I just expect that it will semi-freeze my face in time 🙂

 Have a beautiful day 🙂